-The requirement to obtain the applicable affidavits is based on O.C.G.A. §13-10-91(b)(1), which states, in part, "A public employer shall not enter into a contract... for the physical performance of services unless the contractor registers and participates in the federal work authorization program.
-Before a bid for any such service is considered by a public employer, the bid shall include a signed, notarized affidavit from the contractor...."
-The Department of Audits and Accounts requested the assistance of the Department of Law to draft the affidavits required by this Code section and these required affidavits are listed under the Section entitled Links to Contractor and Subcontractor Affidavits.
+The requirement to obtain the applicable affidavits is based on O.C.G.A. §13-10-91(b)(1), which states, in part, "No public employer shall enter into a contract pursuant to this chapter for the physical performance of services within this state unless the contractor registers and participates in the federal work authorization program to verify information of all newly hired employees or subcontractors.
+Before a bid for any such service is considered by a public employer, the bid shall include a signed, notarized affidavit from the contractor attesting to the following: (A) The affiant has registered with and is authorized to use the federal work authorization program; (B) The user identification number and date of authorization for the affiant; and (C) The affiant is using and will continue to use the federal work authorization program throughout the contract period."
+These required affidavits are listed under the Section entitled Links to Contractor and Subcontractor Affidavits.